 Like your wedding budget, your guest list isn’t static either, and it’s very useful to have a single place to refer to for the guest names and addresses, RSVPs, any dietary requirements, and then even to go back to after the wedding, to make a note of the gift from each couple, and refer to the address, so that you can send a thoughtful and personal thank you note.

-I have guest list templates in the little white wedding planning pack, if you need a little extra help working out your list, and then your list of final invited guests can be filled into the little white book wedding organizer and diary (buy both in a discounted bundle here).
+I have a guest list template in the planning pack, if you need a little extra help working out your list, and then your list of final invited guests can be filled into the little white book wedding organizer and diary.

 Because it’s unlikely that 100% of your invited guests will be able to make it, it is completely acceptable to have a ‘B list’ or back-up list of people to invite if the first ones can’t attend.
 For this reason, you may even wish to stagger your invites, so that those on the B list aren’t all invited at the same time.
 Hand the invitations out in person – you save on postage, and it will make you very aware if you no longer catch up with a certain couple.